Home / Blog / Working at Plaid 2026

 Compensation at Plaid

-Plaid's compensation is rated 4.1/5 on Glassdoor, putting it in competitive territory with other top-tier fintech and infrastructure companies.
+Plaid's compensation lands in competitive territory with other top-tier fintech and infrastructure companies.
 While Plaid remains a private company (meaning equity compensation comes with the usual liquidity considerations), the total compensation packages are designed to compete with public tech companies for top talent.
+The April 2025 down round to $6.1B is the elephant in the room for equity holders — current grants are pegged to that lower mark, which makes the upside scenario cleaner but also tells you the company is being realistic about the macro environment.

 Typical total compensation ranges for engineers in 2026 (base + equity + bonus):